kfwebdev/resume/README.md

 ### Experience

-2019-2020 &nbsp;:&nbsp; __Boba Star__, *Founder, Full Stack Engineer* &nbsp;:&nbsp; *Tech Stack:* AWS AppSync, DynamoDB, Elasticsearch, Lambda, S3, React, Sass, Git, GraphQL, Agile
+2019-2020 &nbsp;__Boba Star__, *Founder, Full Stack Engineer* &nbsp;:&nbsp; *Tech Stack:* AWS AppSync, DynamoDB, Elasticsearch, Lambda, S3, React, Sass, Git, GraphQL, Agile

-* Responsible for end to end tech stack to satisfy requirements of MVP.
+* Responsible for end to end tech stack to meet requirements of MVP.
-* Collaborate with lead designer to deliver working components from Figma designs.
+* Collaborate with lead Designer to iterate on user experience & flow using Figma.
-* Resolve bugs and blockers with lead QA to deliver MVP on schedule.
+* Resolve all blocking bugs with QA to deliver MVP on schedule.

-2016-2019 &nbsp;:&nbsp; __BigCommerce__, *Front End Developer II* &nbsp;:&nbsp; *Tech Stack:* AngularJS, React, jQuery, Backbone, Sass, PHP, Gulp, Grunt, Git, Jira, Agile
+2016-2019 &nbsp;__BigCommerce__, *Front End Developer II* &nbsp;:&nbsp; *Tech Stack:* AngularJS, React, jQuery, Backbone, Sass, PHP, Gulp, Grunt, Git, Jira, Agile

 * Collaborate with designers and stakeholders to build reusable components for company library using React, Storybook and Sass.
 * Build new dashboard features as modular components with AngularJS to consume PHP REST APIs.